 Ironically, one of Ford’s most noticed statements as minority leader was on the subject of impeachment.

-"An impeachable offense is whatever a majority of the House of Representatives considers it to be at a given moment in history," Ford said, in a blunt statement that is part of an on-going debate over the process.
+“An impeachable offense is whatever a majority of the House of Representatives considers it to be at a given moment in history,” Ford said.